78 community members found.

 Rhodri Davies is Head of Policy at Charities Aid Foundation (CAF) and author of Public Good by Private Means, a book on the history of British philanthropy published in 2016.
 Davies leads Giving Thought, CAF’s think tank focusing on current and future issues affecting philanthropy and civil society.

-Chris Delatorre is Editor of Digital Impact, and Writer and Host of Digital Impact 4Q4, a podcast that covers emerging trends in social sector data.
-He is currently leading the relaunch of the Digital Impact Community.
-Firmly grounded at the nexus of science, technology, and global philanthropy, Chris enjoys working with organizations and communities of practice to advance sustainability and social equity around the world.
+Chris Delatorre is a communications consultant working in science, tech, and philanthropy to advance digital rights and social equity through the use of ethical tech.
+Chris is Editor at Digital Impact, and the writer and host of Digital Impact 4Q4, a podcast that covers emerging trends in social sector data.
+He is currently leading the relaunch of the Digital Impact community.
 At George Mason University, Chris managed editorial for a multimedia resource that earned a model program award from the US Department of Education.
 At WINGS, a global information broker, he launched a communications program for a network of 20K organizations in 40 countries.
 Later, at TechSoup, he led a team of experts to position the forum as a global resource for the sector and a content partner for brands like Microsoft, Adobe, Cisco, and Box.
 Chris has contributed to a range of publications, including Singularity Hub and Vogue, and worked with the United Nations to advance ethical tech worldwide.
-He resides in New York City and Burlington, Vermont.

 Bill Densmore is executive director and founder of the Information Trust Exchange Governing Association (ITEGA).
 Densmore developed the idea for ITEGA as a Donald W. Reynolds Journalism Institute (RJI) fellow.
 A career journalist, publisher and tech entrepreneur, Densmore has been an editor/writer for The Associated Press in Boston, Chicago and San Francisco and co-owned and published The Advocate newsweeklies for the Berkshires/southwestern Vermont.
 Densmore founded Amherst, Mass.-based Clickshare Service Corp. , which provides user registration, authentication, content access control and transaction services to Internet web content sites and publishers.
 He is co-founder of Taxonometrics Inc., a New York-based company incubating a news- and information-personalization service called LifeStream®️.
 He’s a founding member and director of Journalism That Matters and also served eight years on the board of the New England Newspaper & Press Association and four years on the board of Shires Media Partnership, Inc.